siangernlow/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to clear the visit history.
+1. User chooses to clear all the visits up to and before a date.
-2. System requests for details.
+2. System requests for details of the targeted date.
 3. User enters the required information.
 4. System deletes the visits based on the information entered.
 5. System displays the updated visits list.